A Model Categoric Equivalence for Crossed Simplicial Modules: Model Categorical Reformulation

 ~

 We start by describing the standard model structure on the category $\rmod{\Diff}$ of dg-$\Bbbk$-vector spaces.
-To define a model structure, we need to determine fibrations, cofibrations, and weak equivalences that satisfy the model structure axioms.
+To define a model structure, we need to determine fibrations, cofibrations, and weak equivalences that satisfy the axioms of the model structure.

 \begin{enumerate}[(i)]